12 Inspiring Civic Engagement Examples [Smart Initiatives]

 The increasing popularity of Pinterest is part of the overall trend toward visual social media content sharing and engagement, making Pinterest ideal for local governments with regular access to strong visual content.
 While, like Instagram, Pinterest is predicated on the sharing of individual images, the majority of “Pins” are not user-submitted content.
 Most are images shared from the web and include links to view the original content source.
 In fact, 66 percent of content that users pin comes from branded websites.

-For local governments, Pinterest can be an effective tool as part of a larger social media Strategy.
+For local governments, Pinterest can be an effective tool as part of a larger social media Strategy to create successful community engagement.
 If you are already sharing images on Facebook and Instagram, those same images can also be shared on Pinterest as another available channel that can help to amplify your social media strategy and engage with citizens.
 From a tourism perspective, Pinterest offers significant opportunities to create awareness about travel destinations, and even motivate travel plans.
 Some travel and tour companies report seeing more than 50% of their website’s traffic come through Pinterest.

 Pinterest Board Ideas for Local Government